buzzm/WebF3/README.md

 start() method; no next() or end().

-The class does not have to deal with encoding or output formats.  `start`, `next`, and `end` should return native python dicts complete with rich types like arrays and `Decimal` and `datetime.datetime` -- i.e. you don't have to bother with converting dates into ISO8601 strings.
+The class does not have to deal with encoding or output formats.  `start`, `next`, and `end` must return native python dicts complete with rich types like arrays and `Decimal` and `datetime.datetime` -- i.e. you don't have to bother with converting dates into ISO8601 strings.
 The WebF framework will convert the data to the format specified in the `Accept` header.